bernoussama/simple_shell/README.md

 ### Testing

-Your shell should work like this in interactive mode:
+Our shell work like this in interactive mode:

 ```
 $ ./hsh